handlebars-lang/docs/src/guide/index.md

 # Language Guide

 Handlebars is a simple templating language.
-If was first written for JavaScript, but has been ported to other languages like Java and even Rust.
+It was first written for JavaScript, but has been ported to other languages like Java and even Rust.

 It uses a template and an input object to generate HTML or other text formats.
 Handlebars templates look like regular